McDonald’s is a global force to be reckoned…

 For example, a company might be looking to increase the number of customers or clients from a certain demographic, which will entail completely different marketing efforts than those involved with simply increasing one’s customer base.

-Another company might be interested in promoting only their newest service that they want to get off the ground because it will be incredibly beneficial for the company’s bottom line in the long run.
-Some other company might actually be looking to better retain their customers as opposed to finding new ones.
+Another company might be interested in promoting only the newest service that they want to get off the ground because it will be incredibly beneficial for the company’s bottom line in the long run.
+Some other companies might actually be looking to better retain their customers as opposed to finding new ones.